Komet/MediaElch/docs/contributing/scraper-interface.md

 ### Scraper Setup

-Scrapers may need to be set up to work.
-For example TheTvDb v2 requires a JSON Web Token.
-MediaElch has a developer key which is send to the provider and a token is returned.
-This token needs to be passed to each request.
+Scrapers may need to be set up to work, e.g. to get an API token.

 Each scraper must provide the methods `isInitialized()` and `initialize()` as well as a signal `initialized(bool)`.
 When using the scraper, users must ensure that the scraper is initialized before usage.
 Using the scraper before it is initialized will result in a direct failure (through a signal).

+TODO: Currently it will just try to run a job, which may fail.

 ### TV show search